josh-wong/josh-wong.github.io/docs/index.md

 # 👋🏼Welcome!

 Hey there!
-My name is Josh and I'm a technical writer.
-This is a knowledge base that contains documentation for some of my personal projects.
+My name is Josh and I'm a technical communicator who enjoys creating and sharing documentation.

+This site is a knowledge base that links to documentation for some of my personal projects.
+My goal here is to help you get started on projects on a variety of topics and complexities.

 Feel free to poke around and reach out if you have any questions!😊